mosip/documentation/docs/resident-services-user-guide.md

 7. Clicking on the accordion/ the caret of a particular event, the following options will appear:

-   a. **View Details**: The residents can view the details about an event by clicking on “View Details”.
-They will be redirected to “Track My Request” page with pre-filled EID where they can see further details about the event.
+   a. **View Details**: The residents can view the details about an event by clicking on `View Details`.
+They will be redirected to `Track My Request` page with pre-filled EID where they can see further details about the event.

    b. **Pin Event to the top**: The residents can pin the events to the top of the list based on their preference.
 Currently, this is configured for up to 3 events but it can be customized as per country’s requirements.
 Also, the resident can unpin the pinned events by clicking `Unpin from Top`.